Abdul Aziz bin Nasser al-Thani: Career

 Al-Thani serves as deputy chairman of the Business Trading Company (BTC), a development and investment company that prides itself on close connections to the Qatari state.
 Established in 1997 in Doha, the multimillion-dollar firm deals primarily with the development of shopping malls and leisure-centers, such as Landmark Mall and Villaggio Mall.
 BTC’s chairman is Abdulaziz bin Mohammed al-Rabban.

-Controversies
+BTC

-On the morning of May 28, 2012 a fire broke out in the Nike Store of the Villaggio Mall (of which BTC is the developer).
-The ensuing blaze killed 19 people, two of which were firefighters, and injured 17.
-Of the 19 victims, 13 were young children who had been trapped in the Gympanzee daycare center.
-As a result, Abdulaziz al-Rabban was tried and charged, along with several mall staff, with involuntary manslaughter and given the maximum allowable sentence of 6 years.
-Rabban’s conviction was overturned by Qatar’s Appeal Court in a 2015 decision that has been widely criticized.
+Abdulaziz bin Mohammed Al Rabban is the chairman and Al-Thani serves as deputy chairman of the Business Trading Company (BTC), investment company that is mainly composed of project developers, focusing in real estate development.
+BTC was founded in Qatar in 1997 to offer retail complexes.
+The Landmark Shopping Mall, built in 2000, and the Villaggio Shopping Mall, built in 2006 are the company's two most prominent retail complexes that have affected Qatar's development.
+These two complexes partnered with the Qatari Ministry of Interior using its personal Qatari identification card with the Department of Citizenship and travel documents in its complexes, as well as the opening of the department's branches in the malls.
+BTC boasts itself on its connections in the State of Qatar and in the Gulf region.